ARaza-13/image-slider/README.md

-# template-webpack-eslint-prettier

-basic html, css, js template that includes Webpack startup along with ESLint and Prettier setup
+A basic image carousel that displays a selection of images and allows you to advance the image foward or backward